 Praia da Marinha

 The Algarve as a whole is a trove of beauty waiting to be witnessed and admired, and the premier Portuguese destination for the summer.
-When the sun shines the brightest and the need to go for a swim is the deepest, the Algarve beaches are the top places of where to go to in Portugal.
+When the sun shines the brightest and the need to go for a swim is the deepest, the Algarve beaches are the top places where to go in Portugal.

 Praia da Marinha, in particular, is one of Portugal’s most unsung heroes.
 Its pictures are constantly used to highlight the beauty to be found in Portugal, but its name is rarely mentioned or credited.
-This beach stands out from the rest due to its raw, unfiltered, stunning views of the Ocean beyond, especially from the surrounding cliffsides.
+This beach stands out from the rest due to its raw, unfiltered, stunning views of the Ocean beyond, especially from the surrounding cliffside.

 Elvas